Paula’s Super Bowl White Chicken Chili Recipe

 Bring mixture to a boil and reduce to a simmer.
 Cook for 5 minutes, or until thickened, stirring occasionally.
 Stir in Tabasco, chili powder, cumin, salt, and pepper.
 Add beans, chilies, most of the chicken and sliced jalapeño.
 Add ladles of the chicken stock in until it reaches the desired consistency.
 Add the Monterey Jack and cook mixture over moderately low heat, stirring, 20 minutes.

-Garnish chili with any or all of the following: cilantro leaves, sour cream, Monterrey Jack and jalapeño slices
+Garnish white chicken chili with any or all of the following: cilantro leaves, sour cream, Monterrey Jack and jalapeño slices